 It should also give first home buyers a basic understanding of the home buying process.
-Keep in mind that buying a house is likely to be the largest purchase that you have ever made.
+Keep in mind that buying a house is likely to be the largest purchase that you’ve ever made.

-If you do not do your homework properly or don’t have professional advisers (like us) then you risk making a costly mistake.
+If you don’t do your homework properly or don’t have professional advisers (like us) then you risk making a costly mistake.